arye-dov-eidelman/arye-dov-eidelman.github.io/_posts/2018-04-15-can_you_never_use_each_iterators.markdown

 ---
 layout: post
-title:      "Can you NEVER use "each" iterators"
+title:      "Can you NEVER use \"each\" iterators"
 date:       2018-04-15 21:34:44 -0400
 permalink:  can_you_never_use_each_iterators
 ---